RagnarB83/ash-documentation/docs/setup.rst

     export PATH=$ASHPATH:$PATH
     export LD_LIBRARY_PATH=$ASHPATH/lib:$LD_LIBRARY_PATH

-where */path/to/ash* is the dir that contains the "ash" source-code diretory .
+where */path/to/ash* is the dir that contains README.md.
 Put these environment definitions in your shell environment startup file e.g. .bashrc, .bash_profile or .zshrc.
 This step will be necessary for each user on the cluster.